 Labour: the real driver

-The result: skilled trades can charge whatever the market bears, and the market bears a lot.
+Canada has a skilled trades shortage that's been building for a decade and accelerated sharply post-2020.
+BuildForce Canada estimates the country needs roughly 300,000 new construction workers by 2033.
 Licensed plumbers and electricians who earned $60-$75 per hour in 2019 now routinely quote $100-$150+ per hour in major Canadian cities.
-Finish carpenters and tile setters have seen similar increases.
 Even general labour has risen 30-40%.

 Regulatory changes add cost